richplastow/tunefields/notes/01-setting-up-nx-and-next.md

 Visit <http://localhost:3000/> which should show 'Welcome view 👋'.

 In your browser's 'Network' developer tab, you should see eight `200` requests, plus a `101` for Webpack's hot module reloading.
-Later, the build will show just ???? requests.
+Later, the build will show ten `200` requests.

 `[ctrl-c]` to stop the server.